davedoesdev/bpmux/README.md

 - Run more than one [`stream.Duplex`](https://nodejs.org/api/stream.html#stream_class_stream_duplex) over a carrier `Duplex`.
 - Exerts back-pressure on each multiplexed stream and the underlying carrier stream.
 - Each multiplexed stream's back-pressure is handled separately while respecting the carrier's capacity.
+[This prevents a slow or paused stream affecting other streams](#comparison).
 - Unit tests with 100% coverage.
 - Tested with TCP streams.
 You'll get better performance if you [disable Nagle](https://nodejs.org/dist/latest-v10.x/docs/api/net.html#net_socket_setnodelay_nodelay).
 - Works in the browser!